MiguelBusta/compilers/README.md

 This means that it can be invoked from the expressions being parsed by the parser.

 The np.std() function computes the standard deviation of the given data.
 The standard deviation is a measure of the amount of variation or dispersion in a set of values.
-It tells you how much the values in a dataset differ from the mean value.
+It tells us how much the values in a dataset differ from the mean value.

 Example: We have a list of numbers and we want to calculate the standard deviation: